Posted in Uncategorized, Politics, governance, Basic Education, Language in education

 Which of these are within the control and influence of the LGAE?

-Socio-cultural factors include cultural and social norm, gender norms, attitude to life.
-Attitude to education, cultural orientation, cultural beliefs etc. Are any if these under the direct influence of the LGEA.
+Socio-cultural factors include cultural and social norms, gender norms, attitudes to life.
+Attitude to education, cultural orientation, cultural beliefs etc. Are any of these under the direct influence of the LGEA?

 Administrative factors include school buildings, school resources, blackboards, storage facilities, toilet facilities, school policies, regulations, procurement policies, Procurement practices, maintenance policies, employment and HR policies, teachers’ salaries, training policies, financing, school budgets, fund allocation, school census, school mapping, school plant size management, school design, classroom design, ventilation, lighting, school Inspection and support services, etc.